cturpn/Operating-System-Writeup/operating-system/OS-components/kernel.md

 But before tackling the virtual memory, we have to understand, how the physical system memory works.

 Physical memory in a computer is always a limited resource.
 The hardware component providing this memory is the RAM stick.
 This physical memory is split into pages frames.
 The size of page frames is architecture specific.
-Usually the size is predefined (commonly 4KiB), but some architectures allow selecton of the page size.
+Usually the size is predefined (commonly 4KiB), but some architectures allow selection of the page size.
 But not just the size of these pages depends on the architecture, how the addresses are actually mapped do as well.
 The physical memory is not one big block of available memory space.
 It is fragmented into multiple blocks and looks more like this:
 [0 - 640KB] usable